NaraeJang/Wegic/README.md

 # Wegic

 Welcome to Wegic - Your Mobile Wedding Invitation Solution.
 Originally conceived as a UX/UI project for a Korean-Canadian couple entering the Canadian wedding market, I've brought the Wegic Mobile Wedding Invitation to life through web development.
-Mobile invitations have gained popularity for their convenience, cost-effectiveness, environmental consciousness, technological integration, customization options, and social media compatibility.
-Focused on the mobile version, Wegic is fully responsive across various mobile devices, offering notable features such as a dynamic calendar, D-day countdown, and the ability to save data and leave comments for the couple using Google Sheets.
+Mobile invitations have gained popularity for their convenience, cost-effectiveness, environmental consciousness and social media compatibility.
+Focused on the mobile version, Wegic is fully responsive across various mobile devices, offering notable features such as a dynamic calendar, D-day countdown, and the ability to save data and leave comments for the couple.

 #### Features